shayypy/guilded-webhook-proxy/README.md

 ### Custom profiles

-Guilded forced a webhook name of GitHub and avatar of the GitHub logo, but this can be disabled in GWP by passing `profile=none` as a query parameter.
+Guilded forced a webhook name of GitHub and avatar of the GitHub logo, but this can be disabled in GWP by passing `branded=false` as a query parameter.
 This will cause the messages to use the default name & avatar configured in Guilded settings.
 To customize even further, pass `username=xxx` and/or `avatarUrl=yyy`, where `xxx` is a URL-encoded string up to 128 characters, and `yyy` is a URL-encoded image URL for the profile picture.
 This is particularly useful if you want to use the same webhook for multiple repositories or organizations.
 This will be ignored for applicable [immersive mode](#immersive-discussion) messages.

 ### Immersive discussion